-39 Supermarket Buys That Are a Waste of Money
+39 Supermarket Buys That Are Wastes of Money

 Taylor Bell and Gabrielle Olya contributed to the reporting for this article.

-This article originally appeared on GOBankingRates.com: 39 Supermarket Buys That Are a Waste of Money
+This article originally appeared on GOBankingRates.com: 39 Supermarket Buys That Are Wastes of Money